caroso1222/ng-popups/README.md

 - Highly configurable
 - Packaged with the official Angular format
 - Good a11y and i18n support
-- Support for Angular v9
+- Support for Angular v9 and v10

 ## Installation